 Monitoring student progress is critical to the educational process.
 As teachers, we need to know what instructional strategies students are responding well to, and which ones need to be adjusted.
 In identifying problem areas and success stories, we are able to develop a curriculum that can better serve the students for which it is designed.

 Unfortunately, traditional methods of assessment–namely tests and quizzes–only offer a retrospective look at student learning.
 That is, they can only tell us what a student learned, not what they are learning.
 As a result, formative assessment strategies are often used to check student progress or understanding throughout the instructional process.
+Using formative assessments throughout the student learning journey can help students recognize how critical thinking is positively impacting their achievements.

 Quick Formative Assessments